NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

 kernels that might be included in the bundle for any release.
 Because of this, the kernel list is prone to grow as new increments are prepared.

-The Kernel List configuration section incldues starts with a kernel element for each kernel that has a pattern attribute the value of which is a kernel name with (or without) a pattern: ::
+The Kernel List configuration section includes starts with a kernel element for each kernel that has a pattern attribute the value of which is a kernel name with (or without) a pattern: ::